-When Leanne Rowe began her arduous recovery after a car crash that left her jaw and back broken, little could the Tasmanian woman have predicted one of the most vexing problems to come from the accident.
+When Leanne Rowe began her arduous recovery after a car crash that left her jaw and back broken, little could the Australian woman have predicted one of the most vexing problems to come from the accident.

 "Slowly, as my jaw started to heal, they said that I was slurring my words because I was on very powerful tablets," she told ABC.